hekimoghlu/hekimoghlu/README.md

 📌 Everything is unified.
 Everything is automated.
 📌 All AI-native.
 All customizable.
 All in one dashboard.

-> Think of it as Stripe + Notion + Vercel + Figma + ChatGPT + Atlassian — but rebuilt from scratch, by a teenager.

 ---

 ## 📚 Currently Exploring